SteveDunn/Vogen/README.md

 This is focused more on IDs.
 Vogen is focused more of 'Domain Concepts' and the constraints associated with those concepts.

 [StringlyTyped](https://github.com/stevedunn/stringlytyped)
 This is my first attempt and is NON source-generated.
 There is memory overhead because the base type is a class.
 There are also no analyzers.
+It is now marked as depracated in favor of Vogen.

 [ValueOf](https://github.com/mcintyre321/ValueOf)
 Similar to StringlyTyped - non source-generated and no analysers.
 This is also more relaxed and allows composite 'underlying' types.